Lambda runtimes - AWS Lambda

 Runtime deprecation policy

 Lambda runtimes for .zip file archives are built around a combination of operating system, programming language, and software libraries that are subject to maintenance and security updates.
-Lambda’s standard deprecation policy is to to deprecate a runtime when any major component of the runtime reaches the end of community long-term support (LTS) and security updates are no longer available.
+Lambda’s standard deprecation policy is to deprecate a runtime when any major component of the runtime reaches the end of community long-term support (LTS) and security updates are no longer available.
 Most usually, this is the language runtime, though in some cases, a runtime can be deprecated because the operating system (OS) reaches end of LTS.

 Important